 2. The second part refers, a little more explicitly, to research on collective self-esteem.
 As studied by Luhtanen, Crocker, and colleagues (see References below), individuals can experience high or low esteem as a result of the groups they're in and their evaluations of these groups.

-3. The final section cites two classic lines of research.
+3. The next section cites two classic lines of research.
 First is the "Robbers Cave" study by Sherif and colleagues, in which the situation was manipulated so that two groups of boy campers formed a rivalry with each other, but then overcame their animosity to cooperate on a task.

 …in a situation devoid of the usual trappings of ingroup membership and of all the vagaries of interacting with an outgroup, the [subjects] still act in terms of their ingroup membership and of an intergroup categorization.
 Their actions are unambiguously directed at favouring the members of their ingroup as against the members of the outgroup (p.
 172).